ShaneTremel/Fantasy-Overwatch/README.md

 + Menus made with GUI X
 + Adding an option to login as a mod or a user (mod could change scores, I would also add a scoring system if I did this, this would make the app actually functional) use hashing for password X
-+ add a cpu that auto drafts a team X
++ add a cpu that auto drafts a team ✔
 + game class that simulates a game (give each play random # of points using the scoring system) ✔